Everspace/Excellent-Homebrew-Approach/content/Artifacts/Accessory/Tyrant's Band/Tyrant Lizard Arete.md

 **Special Activation:** attunement blah blah blah

-*Note: I don't have enough charms between the start and this one.*
+**Note:** I don't have enough charms between the start and this one.
+Also it needs something spicer perhaps